 Fatigue is a common symptom but it pertains to so many other diseases; it's not specific.

-When you are prediabetic damage to kidneys, blood vessels and the heart will be starting.
 The medical advice is universal and simple; cut out the refined carbs and exercise more.
 Otherwise life will needlessly be cut short.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.